 South Africa has significant proven manganese reserves, but exploitation of the mineral has not reflected its development potential.

-There are some 680 producers of industrial minerals in South Africa, of which almost half are in the sand and aggregate sector.
+Of the hundreds producers of industrial minerals in South Africa, almost half are in the sand and aggregate sector.

-There are some 153 producers of clays (brickmaking), 40 limestone and dolomite, 79 dimension stone, 28 salt and 20 silica producers.
+There are producers of clays (brickmaking), limestone and dolomite, dimension stone, 28 salt and silica in South Africa.

 Bulk consumption of industrial minerals is realised in the domestic market, as most are low-priced commodities and sold in bulk, making their economic exploitation highly dependent on transport costs and distance to markets.

-South Africa has a long and complex geological history dating back more than 3 700 billion years.
+South Africa has a long and complex geological history dating back to many years.

 The preservation of so much Archaean geology, dating back more than 2 500 million years, has resulted in the Archaean Witwatersrand Basin, as well as several greenstone belts, being preserved.